SmithWillSuffice/ohanga-pai/content/questions/1_basic_ohangapai.md

 ## Caveats

-Please just take careful note of the postulates under [The System](#the-system).
-If any economy does not satisfy these conditions then it is not necessarily well described by MMT, but MMT might still be useful with a few tweaks.
+Please just take careful note of the postulates under [The System.](#the-system) If any economy does not satisfy these conditions then it is not necessarily well described by *proper* MMT, but MMT might still be useful with a few tweaks.
 An example would be when a nation runs a fixed exchange rate policy.
 They can always *choose* to move to floating exchange rate, but if they choose not to, then their fiscal policy space is severely reduced compared to a proper MMT economy.

-Almost all post-Keynesian, Neoclassical and New Keynesian analysis implicitly adopts fixed exchange rate thinking, and so will not be correct according to MMT.
+Almost all post-Keynesian, Neoclassical and New Keynesian analysis implicitly adopts fixed exchange rate thinking, and so will not be correct according to MMT if a country runs a floating exchange rate, but will agree with MMT policy constraints if the country does run a rigid fixed exchange rate or currency peg.
+(The MMT analysis updates in this case, basically becoming a post-Keynesian framework.)

+Post-Keynesian analysis is thus roughly a proper subset of MMT.

-For example, under fixed exchange rates a government will have a deficit constraint (aka. fiscal injection limit), but what the constraint is exactly will be impossible to compute, because it depends upon microeconomics and resource capacity.
-The point is that full resource capacity cannot be used when a nation fixes their exchange rate, they may be forced to tolerate involuntary unemployment, while a proper MMT system never has to tolerate any unemployment.
+For example, under fixed exchange rates a government will have a deficit constraint (aka. fiscal injection limit), but what the constraint is exactly will be impossible to compute (although it might be estimated to some fair uncertainty), because it depends upon microeconomics and resource capacity.
+The point is that full resource capacity cannot be used when a nation fixes their exchange rate, they may be *forced* (by their own needless self-imposed constraints) to tolerate involuntary unemployment, while a proper MMT system never has to tolerate any unemployment.
 There is no inflation constraint in an MMT system when a floating exchange rate is adopted.
 Later questions will explain why.
 There is however, *always* a **real resource constraint** --- that's just physics.

+In MMT frameworks, the "price paid" for maintaining full employment can be an exchange rate depreciation.
+But this benefits exporters.
+The opposite benefits importers.
+So exchange rate movements are internal domestic redistributions.
+There is always sufficient flexibility in an open economy for such movements.
+They determine who gets to play more golf and who gets to go to work in the factory.
+The government role is to not intervene in the exchange rate, but to;

+* ensure there is no exchange rate speculation (which serves no public purpose), and
+* the internal redistributions are fair and equitable (so that the export oligarchs are not the only ones getting to knock off early for golf).

 Post-Keynesians think there is an inflation constraint.
 They are wrong.
+(At least wrong in the case of New Zealand.)
 They would be correct if a fixed exchange rate was applied.

+But New Zealand dropped fixed exchange rates in 1985, since that date the NZ government has been operating with no constraint on full employment, yet disgustingly acting to create unemployment nonetheless, a terrible policy mistake persisting for over 35 years --- wiping out the otherwise decent livelihood of an entire generation, now nearing two entire generations of Kiwis.

 For roughly the same reason, post-Keynesians think a large government debt is a problem, since "debt servicing" has to be "funded" by raising taxes.
 (What they mean by "funded" is that there is a need to keep the exchange rate fixed --- so it is bad language framing.)